Colin97/OpenShape_code/README.md

 - `image_feat`: numpy array, image features of 12 rendered images.
 - `thumbnail_feat`: numpy array, image feature for the thumbnail image.
 - `text`: list of string, original texts of the shape, constructed using the metadata of the dataset.
-- `text_feat`: list of dict, text features of the `text`. "original" indicates the text feature without the prompt engineering. "prompt_avg" indicates the averaged text feature with the [template-based prompt enegineering](https://github.com/salesforce/ULIP/blob/main/data/templates.json).
+- `text_feat`: list of dict, text features of the `text`. "original" indicates the text features without the prompt engineering. "prompt_avg" indicates the averaged text features with the [template-based prompt enegineering](https://github.com/salesforce/ULIP/blob/main/data/templates.json).
 - `blip_caption`: str, BLIP caption generated for the thumbnail or rendered images.
 - `blip_caption_feat`: dict, text feature of the `blip_caption`.
 - `msft_caption`: str, Microsoft Azure caption generated for the thumbnail or rendered images.